Kilmarnock F.C.: The Clarke era

 In an unexpected move, Kilmarnock appointed former Chelsea and West Bromwich Albion coach Steve Clarke.
 It was Clarke's first involvement with the Scottish game in 30 years and his appointment preempted a dramatic upturn in form, with the club ultimately finishing in fifth place, earning him the SFWA Manager of the Year award in the process.
 The 2018–19 season saw Kilmarnock celebrate their 150th anniversary, and the team continued their strong form in the league, both home and away, culminating in a final day fixture against Rangers at Rugby Park.
 Kilmarnock won the match 2–1 and the result secured a third-place finish in the league, which guaranteed European football for the first time since 2001.
 The season's results also set a new record points total for the club and their highest placed finish in the league since 1966.
-The following day, Clarke was signed by the Scottish FA to become the head coach of the Scotland national team.
+The following day, Clarke was signed by the Scottish Football Association to become the head coach of the Scotland national team.

 Following the departure of Steve Clarke, Kilmarnock had three managers whose spell in charge was brief, beginning with former Juventus and Chelsea assistant coach Angelo Alessio.
 In Alessio's second match in charge, Kilmarnock lost in Europa League qualification to Welsh Premier League club Connah's Quay Nomads.
 Alessio was sacked in December 2019, with the team sitting in fifth place.
 Following his departure, Alex Dyer, assistant coach to both Alessio and Clarke, was appointed on an initial caretaker basis until the end of the season, before all football was abruptly ended due to the COVID-19 pandemic.
 Dyer's services were retained by the club and he signed a new contract extension in June 2020.
-However, following a poor start to the new season, he left the club by mututal consent in January 2021.
+However, following a poor start to the new season, he left the club by mutual consent in January 2021.
 In February 2021, former St Johnstone manager Tommy Wright was appointed as the club's third manager in two years.